henrikstengaard/classicwb-full-package/README.md

 - Removed all "press enter to continue" expect last one used after installation complete message is shown.
 - Removed and reduced waits.
 - Adjusted text spacing.
-- Added support for Amiga OS 3.1.4:
+- Added support for Amiga OS 3.2 and 3.1.4:
   - Reinstalled MUI to fix Scalos prefs and iGame.
   - Disabled PatchRAM, StackAttack, FBlit and FText.
   - Patched Scalos title to 3.1.4 for no theme, Oldicons, Retro and ReGen themes.